-big sky over salt marsh 44"x68" oil on linen
+path over the headlands 48"x40" oil on linen

 With the right atmospherics, anything and everything can reflect a powerful beauty - from smokestacks or headlights on a road to a glorious summer day.
 Working in a terrain between the descriptive and the abstract, I explore both mood and shape, color, and surface, seeking to create an absorbing experience for the viewer.